viking-frank/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 ### Inference
 Now we want to see how our trained model is doing with its task.
 Here we basically have to feed our computation graph with x values and compare the labels in a easy, understandable way.
+Note that the following is still in the same session.
+Otherwise the variables wouldn't be saved.
+Advanced saving and restoring we will see in the next tutorial.
 ```python
     # inference
     # check if everything worked out fine by visualizing equidistant testpoints